abinit/abinit/doc/tutorial/eph_intro.md

 %Therefore it is possible to employ the star-function interpolation by Shankland, Koelling and Wood in the improved version proposed by Pickett to fit the {\it ab initio} results.
 This interpolation technique, by construction, passes through the initial points and satisfies the basic symmetry property of the band energies.
 %It should be stressed, however, that this Fourier-based method can have problems in the presence of band crossings that may cause unphysical oscillations between the {\it ab initio} points.
 -->
-Without entering into details (that will be discussed in the other specialized lessons) one can use the SKW algorithm to find the relevant $\kk$-points, perform an *ab-initio* NSCF run for these wavevectors only in order to produce a WFK file that can be used by the EPH code.
+Without entering into details that will be discussed in the other specialized lessons, one can use the SKW algorithm to find the relevant $\kk$-points, perform an *ab-initio* NSCF run for these wavevectors only in order to produce a WFK file that can be used by the EPH code.
 The entire procedure is performed in an automatic way inside ABINIT but before running big EPH calculations,